robin-raymond/zax.io/functions.md

 #### `move` versus explicit `copy` qualification

-By default all functions that receive by-value arguments have the `copy` qualification applied unless the `move` qualification is explicitly applied.
+By default all functions that receive by-value arguments have a `copy` qualification applied unless a `move` qualification is explicitly applied.
 The `copy` and `move` qualifiers are mutually exclusive.
 The `copy` qualifier is redundant as it is automatically applied by default.
 One key difference does exist between explicitly and implicit qualifying a by-value argument as `copy`.
 Arguments that are explicitly qualified as `copy` cannot ever receive a `move` type and any attempt to pass a `move` type into an explicitly `copy` qualified type will cause an `explicit-copy-cannot-receive-move` error.

 ````zax
 print final : ()(...) = {